 Coming into the 2020 season, there was a clear-cut trio at the top of the 2021 NFL Draft tight end class: Penn State’s Pat Freiermuth, Miami’s Brevin Jordan, and Florida’s Kyle Pitts.
 Before the onset of the 2020 college football season, it was hard to find a consensus opinion on who led this group, but slowly and surely, Pitts is gaining control of the TE1 mantle.

-It helps that Pat Freiermuth is yet to see the field, as of the writing of this article, and it also helps that Brevin Jordan missed Miami’s fifth game with an injury and hasn’t benefitted from the same caliber of quarterback play.
+It helps that Pat Freiermuth is yet to see the field, as of this article’s writing.
+It also helps that Brevin Jordan missed Miami’s fifth game with an injury and hasn’t benefitted from the same caliber of quarterback play.
 But watching Pitts individually, it’s clear that he has no one to thank for his success but himself — well, and maybe his parents.

 Genetically, Kyle Pitts is an absurd athlete.
-He measures in at 6-foot-6, 240 pounds, but he moves with the grace and the suddenness of a wide receiver.
-He has excellent change-of-direction skills, and his explosiveness out of breaks is also top-tier for his position, allowing him to generate ample separation against linebackers.
+Kyle Pitts measures in at 6-foot-6, 240 pounds, but he moves with the grace and the suddenness of a wide receiver, not a tight end.
+He has excellent change-of-direction skills.
+His explosiveness out of breaks is also top-tier for his position, allowing him to generate ample separation against linebackers.

-Pitts also maximizes his size-athleticism combination with impressive toughness, ball tracking ability, and body contortion capacity; he can make inaccurate passes accurate with his wingspan and flexibility, and he can contort to accommodate those kinds of passes with insane quickness and balance.
+Pitts also maximizes his size-athleticism combination with impressive toughness, ball tracking ability, and body contortion capacity; he can make inaccurate passes accurate with his wingspan and flexibility.
+He can contort to accommodate those kinds of passes with insane quickness and balance.

 Kyle Pitts’ best fits in the NFL

 In truth, any team would likely benefit from Pitts’ presence in their offensive cast, but not every team will have the opportunity to select Pitts in the 2021 NFL Draft.
-If he keeps up his current pace, Pitts likely won’t last past the first round, and if he does, he’ll be one of the first picks off the board on Day 2.
+If he keeps up his current pace, Pitts likely won’t last past the first round.
+If he does, he’ll be one of the first picks off the board on Day 2.

-With that being said, Pitts would likely perform best if he goes to a team that not only targets tight ends often but also moves around tight ends to best utilize their versatility.
+With that being said, the Florida tight end would likely perform best if he goes to a team that targets TEs often and moves around TEs to utilize their versatility best.
 Plenty of teams have a baseline need for a player like Pitts, but creative offensive minds would have a field day sifting through the mismatches that Pitts provides.